TwoPizza9621536/twopizza9621536.github.io/main/privacy-tos.md

 title: Privacy Policy and Terms of Service
 permalink: /privacy-tos
 description: >-
-  Privacy policy and Terms of Service for this website and other projects.
+  Privacy policy and Terms of Service for this github.io site and other projects.
 ---

 - [1. **DISCLAIMER**](#1-disclaimer)